Fries-Net/Prison/docs/prison_docs_310_guide_placeholders.md

 * **{syncPlayer}** - Submit the command to run in a synchronous thread at the first opportunity.
 This runs the command as the player; if the player does not have access to run the specified command, then it will fail.
 Since the command is submitted, it may have to wait behind other tasks.  **Non-Postional.**

+* **{range: <low> <high>}** - This is a global placeholder that will insert an integer value that is randomly selected from the specified range from <low> to <high>, inclusive of the high value.
+So `{range: 5 7}` would have possible values of 5, 6, and 7.
+These randomly selected values are not weighted and may not present an even distribution.
+Negative values are also supported too.

 * **{ifPerm:<perm>};** - Runs the commands that follows this placeholder, only if the player has the specified permission.
 NOTE: In order for this to work properly, it must be immediately be followed by a semi-colon so it's treated as it's own "command".
 * **{ifNotPerm:<perm>};** - Runs the commands that follows this placeholder, but only if the player DOES NOT have the specified permission.
 NOTE: In order for this to work properly, it must be immediately be followed by a semi-colon so it's treated as it's own "command".